tan-liam/CableRouting/README.md

 pretrain_resnet_embedding.sh will use the routing data to pretrain the resnet.
 Please pass in the routing data path to the "dataset_path" flag.
 It will output a model.pkl file

 train_routing_bc.sh will train the routing policy.
 Please pass in the routing data path to the "dataset_path" flag.
-It will output a model.pkl file
+It will output a model.pkl file.

 train_highlevel.sh will train the high level policy.
 You will need to pass in the output from pretrain_resnet_embedding.sh to the "encoder_chekpoint_path" flag.
 Please pass in the high level data to the "dataset_path" flag.
-This will output multiple model.pkl files.
+This will output multiple model.pkl files at different checkpoints.

 finetune_highlevel.sh will fine tune the high level policy.
 You will need to pass in the output from pretrain_resnet_embedding.sh to the "encoder_chekpoint_path" flag.
 You will need to pass in the output from train_highlevel.sh into the "primitive_policy_checkpoint_path" flag.
 Choose an appropriate checkpoint.
 Please pass in the fine tuning high level data to the "dataset_path" flag.
-This will output multiple model.pkl files.
+This will output multiple model.pkl files at different checkpoints.

 ## Visualize Experiment Results with W&B
 This codebase can also log to [W&B online visualization platform](https://wandb.ai/site).